-Where To Eat This Week: Bacchanalia, Il Cielo, The Atrium Lounge And Greenwood Fish Market
+Where To Eat This Week: Bacchanalia, Il Cielo, The Atrium Lounge, Greenwood Fish Market

 If you haven’t heard the news, executive chef Luke Armstrong is leaving Bacchanalia to take up a new position in Japan.
 He will be with the restaurant until August 26, after which Vianney Massot, who used to helm L’Atelier de Joel Robuchon, will take over when the restaurant reopens in mid-September.

 In his remaining days in the kitchen, Armstrong is offering three-course lunch and four-course "surprise" dinner menus.
 What he’ll serve will be dependent on the seasonal produce and choice ingredients; which means you might have his Irish oysters served atop creamy bavarois, the ravioli stuffed with mushrooms, and even spring lamb.
 Regardless, it'll be a while before you have another chance to enjoy these dishes again.

 Omakase menus are all about “leaving it all up to the chef”, but tha'ts not the case when it's chef Yohhei Sasaki’s.
 While his menu melds Japanese cooking techniques and ingredients to create his style of Italian cuisine, diners are very much involved in creating what they'll eat.

 It starts with a dialogue with Sasaki; he’ll ask you what ingredient, flavour, drink or even special memory he can use to tailor the seven-course menu.
 He uses simple but exquisite seasonal produce such as Hokkaido uni which he prepares carpaccio style, or Japanese ayu that he simply pan-fries and serves alongside seasonal greens with a drizzle of lemon juice.